 While it doesn't look it at first glance, the color placement in this variation shows that the roots of our Card Trick are deep within the Ohio Star.

 The star appears more clearly with this placement blue fabrics.
 Use your Color Placement page to create your own star formations.

 Visit our Free Quilt Block Patterns Library for more instructions for blocks like this Card Trick.

 To get your creative juices flowing, visit Quilt Design 101.

-If you've made a bunch of Card Trick quilt blocks and need ideas how to set them, visit Quilt Layouts 101.
+If you've made a bunch of Card Trick blocks and need ideas how to set them, visit Quilt Layouts 101.